Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/cdmdatasets/readingcdm.md

 {{ rmd | markdownify }}

 When you want to subset the data, you have a number of options, all of which have situations where they are the most convenient.
-Take, for example, the 3D variable `T` in the above example":
+Take, for example, the 3D variable `T` in the above example:

 ~~~
 double T(time=31, lat=3, lon=4);